Special Sessions

 scopus preview

-Track 17: Land Subsidence: Triggers and Monitoring
+Track 17 (Special Session): Land Subsidence: Triggers and Monitoring

 Land subsidence occurs at various scales, ranging from meter-sized sinkholes to large depressions hundreds of meters long, to much wider-scale subsidence zones.
 The processes involved are solutional and mechanical removal of subsurface material, at varying rates depending on the rock solubility and hydro-mechanical conditions.
 Whether subsidence can be monitored and predicted both in time & space, strongly attracts current research foci, as it influences the hazard and damage that this phenomena can produce.
 Triggers of subsidence, whichever scale, are still poorly understood and range from hydro-mechanical processes, over earthquakes, storm surges and wave actions, over human influence such as mining and water management.
 Often subsidence may occur as or trigger secondary hazards such as landslides and rock-falls, so multi-cascade events are also common.